hiroaki/leaflet-partially-editable-polyline/README.md

 ### `pointIcon`

-Leaflet icon used for existing editable vertices.
+Leaflet icon used for existing editable points.

 ### `newPointIcon`